 2013 started with strong performances in the Tradewise Gibraltar (2013) where he placed =5th with 7.5/10, and at the Reykjavik Open (2013) where he scored 7/10 to bring his rating to within a few points of 2700.
 However, March 2013 saw a significant setback at the 3rd HD Bank Cup (2013) where he scored a poor 5.5/9, shedding 21 rating points.
 Poor results at the Chinese Championships (2013) in April and in the 4th Danzhou Tournament (2013) in May damaged his cause even further, however, a strong 6.5/7 at the 4th Asian Indoor and Martial Arts Games 2013 held in Incheon in South Korea in July 2013 partially restored his fortunes as did winning the World Junior championship soon afterwards (see above).

-Yu played board four for the silver medal winning Chinese team at the World Chess Team Championship (2011).
+<National Representative> Yu played board four for the silver medal winning Chinese team at the World Chess Team Championship (2011).
 He scored team gold and individual silver on the reserve board for China at the 17th Asian Team Championship held in Zaozhuang, China in May 2012.
-He also scored team and individual silver at the FIDE World Team Championship (2013).
-He also helped China to gold at the Asian Nations Cup (2014) and played board 2 for China to help his team to another gold medal at the FIDE World Team Championship (2015).
+He also scored team and individual silver at the FIDE World Team Championship (2013), helped China to gold at the Asian Nations Cup (2014) and played board 2 for China to help his team to another gold medal at the FIDE World Team Championship (2015).
 He was also a member of the victorious Chinese team that participated in the China-Russia Match (2015) as well as a member of the Chinese team currently participating in the China-Russia Challenge Match (2015) that will be finished at the end of 2015.

-He plays for the Beijing AIGO Team in the Chinese Chess League and in the 2012 season, he scored 15.5/22 helping his team to 2nd place in the league.
+<National League> He plays for the Beijing AIGO Team in the Chinese Chess League and in the 2012 season, he scored 15.5/22 helping his team to 2nd place in the league.
 He again played for the Beijing team in 2013, scoring 14.5/22 with the team placing placed 2nd out of 12.
 (1) He played board 1 & 2 for Beijing in the 2014 competition, helping his team to 5th place and in 2015, he led his team to win gold.